 The five biggest pitfalls in the guardianship statute to watch out for, in preparing a guardianship petition, are: (1) RSA 464-A:2 XI which requires technical compliance with specific 20 day and 6 month time frames for your evidence of need for guardianship; (2) RSA 464-A:4 III which requires that you have in your petition a detailed statement of specific factual allegations rather than just summary statements or general language; (3) RSA 464-A:8 IV which states that you have the burden of proof beyond a reasonable doubt; (4) RSA 464-A:2 and 9 III(c) which require you to show that available alternative resources do not exist to suitably substitute for guardianship; and (5) RSA 464-A:8 II which requires that a physician's affidavit and petitioner's statement be filed twenty-four hours before the hearing to excuse the proposed ward's attendance unless the ward is out of state or has changed his or her mind within that twenty-four hour period.

 Other guardianship statutes may be involved under special circumstances: Determine whether the proposed ward is under the age of eighteen, and if so, see RSA 463 and 11 N.H.
 Practice ch.
 70. In addition, determine whether the proposed ward is a veteran and, if so, see RSA 465 and 11 N.H.
 Practice ch.
-71. Consider whether a civil commitment is involved, and, if so, see RSA 135-C. Also, determine whether the proposed ward became disabled due to a cause for which a statute of limitation to bring a claim must be considered.
+71. Consider whether a civil commitment is involved, and, if so, see RSA 135-C. Also, determine whether the disability was due to a cause for which a statute of limitation to bring a claim must be considered.
 Determine whether a special education or other claim is warranted under RSA 186-C; 42 U.S.C. sec.
 1983; 20 U.S.C. sec.
 1401 et seq.; sec.
 504 of the Rehabilitation Act of 1973; 29 U.S.C. sec.
 794.2.